apalache-mc/apalache/UNRELEASED.md

 * Parser: supporting annotations in multiline comments, see #718
 * Parser: supporting TLA+ identifiers in annotations, see #768
 * Parser: better parser for annotations, see #757
+* Parser: fixed two bugs in the declaration sorter, see #645 and #758
 * The command `config --enable-stats=true` creates `$HOME/.tlaplus` if needed, see #762

 ### Changes